Risograph Printing

 The Risograph prints one colour at a time.
 The ink canister is loaded into a Riso drum which is loaded into the machine.

-When the first layer of your image has been printed, you change the ink colour to print your second layer.
+When the first layer of your image has been printed, you change the ink colour, then print your second layer on top.

 This is where the miss aligning magic happens!